kazyamamoto2/myrepo/README.md

- # my repoaddition from computer
+ # my repo addition from computer